 Why your dog will love it: If you’ve got a pet that’s half dog, half fish, they’ll have a great time playing, swimming and paddling in the water.

-Best for pure peace and quiet: Another enchanting cove, this time close to popular Brixham, this Torquay beach for dogs is just the place for a coastal stroll.
-Paddle out into the turquoise waters and take a dip or settle in or roam the grassy hills on either side at this peaceful dog-friendly beach.
+Another enchanting cove, this time close to popular Brixham, this Torquay beach for dogs is just the place for a coastal stroll.
+Paddle out into the turquoise waters and take a dip or roam the grassy hills on either side at this peaceful dog-friendly beach.

 After exploring this delightful South Devon beach with the dog by your side, you could follow the South West Coast Path into Brixham for dinner and drinks at one of the dog-friendly pubs in this seaside town.